-- a data processing agreement, available from the Governance Team, must be signed by both parties.
+(d) a data processing agreement, available from the Information Compliance team, must be signed by both parties.

-For further guidance about the use of third-party data processors please contact the Governance Team.
+For further guidance about the use of third-party data processors please contact the Information Compliance team.

 The University is responsible for the use made of personal data by anyone working on its behalf.
 Managers who employ contractors, short term or voluntary staff must ensure that they are appropriately vetted for the data they will be processing.
 In addition managers should ensure that:

 (a) any personal data collected or processed in the course of work undertaken for the University is kept securely and confidentially;